Sätze im Deutschen – Struktur, Erklärungen und Beispiele

 Die Position eines Verbs in einem deutschen Satz

 So, let’s come to the next topic of this article, the position of a verb in a German sentence.
 Well, in some cases, the verb of a sentence simply has to be at the end of the sentence.
-Luckily, there are some rules determining theses cases.
+Luckily, there are some rules determining these cases.
 Now, we will have a look on the two most important ones.
 By the way, there is golden rule you should always remember: The verb in a German main sentence is always at the second position.

 For sure, all of you know what modal verbs in German are.
-If this is not the case, just click on this link above and you will enter in the beautiful world of modal verbs in German.
+If this is not the case, just click on this link above and you will enter the beautiful world of modal verbs in German.
 Nevertheless, let’s state that modal verbs can be described as “auxiliary verbs”.
 The most common ones are…

 - “müssen” – must